Blog

 Results

 We’re always delighted to welcome new teams to Student Robotics and understand how big a challenge it can be without prior experience.
-To recognise this additional challenge, we award the Rookie Award to the highest placed newcomer in the league, celebrating their incredible achievement.
-This year’s recipient was Sherborne School with their robot which drove over the tokens enclosing them within the robot before returning to their scoring zone.
+To recognise this additional challenge, we award the Rookie Award to the highest-placed newcomer in the league, celebrating their incredible achievement, this year’s recipient was the Tormead School.
+The receipt of this year’s Rookie award was slightly unusual, in that it was accepted by only one member of their team, as the rest were unable to attend the competition.
+Instead, a dedicated Year 8 student who was involved in the programming of the robot was determined to represent their school.

-We award the Robot and Team Image Award to the team that presents themselves in the most outstanding way.
-This year, our teams rose to the challenge, and we saw some fantastic themes!
-We loved Gymnasium Markt Indersdorf’s Raspberry Pi theme, but we decided to give the Robot and Team Image award to Haberdashers’ School for their brilliant “Knight Bus” theme.
-All team members dressed as wizards and their robot sported a number plate and windows with images of the team members looking out.
+We award the Robot and Team Image Award to the team that present themselves in the most outstanding way.
+As usual, our teams rose to the challenge and we saw some fantastic themes!
+We loved The College of Richard Collyer’s astroturf garden theme, which involved their robot taking the form of a beautifully-curated garden, complete with guardian snakes!
+However, the award for Robot and Team Image went to King Edward VI Grammar School for their medieval robot theme, and corresponding team outfits which included a King, Jester, and even a dragon!

 Through social media, teams can share the problems they’re facing as well as their designs and successes.
-A few teams stood out to us this year with their regular uploads, but the winner (for the second year in a row!) of the Online Presence Award is Hampton School and Lady Eleanor Holles School for their consistent and high-quality posts.
+A few teams stood out to us this year with their regular uploads, such as The College of Richard Collyer, King Edward VI Grammar School, Peter Symonds College, Tiffin School, and Headington Rye School, but the winner of the Online Presence Award was Wisbech Grammar School for consistent and high quality posts throughout the year.

 Check out the rulebook for all the details on the awards we give.